iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 — probably cannot be expected to dive deep into the depths of raw triples.
 Users would prefer to use tools capable of *visualizing* the raw triples, converting them into a form better suitable for human eye.

-That need is met with Linked Data visualization tools — software systems which present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs or any other form[^data-visualizations-periodic-table] of data visualization known to humanity.
+That need is met with Linked Data visualization tools — software systems which present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs or any other form[^data-visualizations-periodic-table] of data visualization imaginable.

 [^data-visualizations-periodic-table]: USI eLab: A periodic table of visualization methods. [https://www.visual-literacy.org/periodic_table/periodic_table.html](https://www.visual-literacy.org/periodic_table/periodic_table.html)